menu

 6. Focus on Progress, Not Perfection

 Shift your focus from creating a perfect outcome to simply making progress every day.
-Celebrate the small wins you achieve along the way.
+Celebrate the small wins along the way.
 This change in perspective can significantly reduce the pressure that leads to overplanning.

 7. Set Deadlines and Stick to Them

 Deadlines create a healthy sense of urgency that forces you to move from planning to action.
 Set deadlines for your tasks and treat them as firm commitments.
-A reasonable timeline is one of the most effective tools against overplanning.
+A clear timeline is one of the most effective tools against overplanning.

 8. Use the ‘Ready, Fire, Aim’ Approach